aeftimia/tlang/_sources/introduction.rst.txt

 as a shortcut.
 Note that empty delimiters denote the text passed to the template since the context key for the input string is an empty string.

-You can parse exact matches of the results of previous parses with :class:`Ref`.
+You can also match a substring that ocurred earlier with :class:`Ref`.

 .. exec::